FernGully 2: The Magical Rescue: Production

-The film was produced by WildBrain and animated by Wang Film Productions in Tapei, Taiwan.
+The film was produced by Wild Brain Productions and animated by Wang Film Productions in Tapei, Taiwan.
 None of the original voice cast reprised their roles.
 All pre-production work, including character design, layout, storyboard, timing, background and color key took place at the WildBrain's facility in San Francisco, while its Los Angeles facility worked on post-production, which included editing, music composition, voice talent casting, sound recording and mixing.

-The sequel's release was scheduled for the original film's fifth anniversary in 1997, but it was pushed back to March 17, 1998 to avoid competition with other VHS releases during the Christmas sales, including Jingle All the Way, A Christmas Carol, Annabelle's Wish, and Beauty and the Beast: The Enchanted Christmas.
+The sequel's release was scheduled for the original film's fifth anniversary in 1997, but was pushed back to March 17, 1998 to avoid competition with other VHS releases during the Christmas sales, including Jingle All the Way, A Christmas Carol, Annabelle's Wish, and Beauty and the Beast: The Enchanted Christmas.
 It received a direct-to-video release.

 Songs

 Reception

 The film was less critically successful than the original.
 Mike Boon from the Calgary Herald gave a negative review, lamenting the loss of Robin Williams and the originality of the first film.